 Banking in Spain: What’s the difference between a cuenta residente and a cuenta no residente?
 How has the financial crisis affected Spain?
 I read about FATCA; will this new law affect me?
 How can I make international transfers?

-Health Care in Spain: What’s covered under my insurance?
+Health Care in Spain: What’s covered under my private insurance?
 What should I do if I have an emergency?
-Do English-speaking doctors exist?
+Do English-speaking doctors exist in Spain?
 How can I fill a prescription?

 Traveling Around Spain: How can I get to and from my job placement?
 What companies operate in Spain?
 Any money-saving tips to maximize my budget?

 The Spanish School System: How are schools broken into courses?
 What do students study?
-And of course, when are my days off?
+More important, when are my days off?

 Teaching Private Classes: How do I find tutoring gigs?
 How much should I charge?
 What should I do during class time?
 Are there any fun games to play?